 The top 10 will be selected by a committee and announced at WinterFest on Jan.
 27.

 The Golden Grizzlies are two weeks out from the regular-season opener vs. Bowling Green.

-Valentine recently finished his first season as a member of the Oakland coaching staff.
-He primarily worked with the guards and handled scouting and recruiting responsibilities.
+Valentine completed his second season as a member of the Oakland coaching staff, helping the Golden Grizzlies capture their first Horizon League regular season championship.
+He primarily works with the guards and handles scouting and recruiting responsibilities.

 Valentine shined as a player at Oakland, becoming the all-time winningest player in school history.
 The Golden Grizzlies made consecutive trips to the NCAA tournament in 2010 and '11, and won 87 games during his four-year career.
 Valentine ended his career with 136 games played, second-most in school history.